erikrose/peep/README.rst

         futures: expected goofYhddA1kUpMLVODNbhIgHfQn88vioPHLwayTyqwOJEgY
                       got YhddA1kUpMLVODNbhIgHfQn88vioPHLwayTyqwOJEgY

-...and will exit with a status of 1.
+It will then exit with a status of 1.
 Freak out appropriately.

 Other Niceties